What is a Shopify Backorder?

 - Auto-tag subscribers so they’re easy to segment when you restock

-Start your 14-day free trial and see how it fits your backorder workflows.
+Start your 14-day free trial and setup your backorder workflows.